 As a result of you using the change of address as an opportunity to reach out to members and donors, you may be able to help them identify any potential fraudulent situations!
 If they receive a notice from you that the USPS indicated they have moved, if they haven’t requested a COA, you may be the first to alert them.
 This early notification will help your members or donors to investigate and remedy the situation, hopefully before any fraudulent activities are committed.

+While it may not be a priority in the same way creating your bylaws is, or setting up insurance for your nonprofit is, the NCOA system can prove invaluable for maintaining relationships within your community.
 This system isn’t perfect, nothing is!
-However, it can prove invaluable for maintaining contact with your donors, improving your NPO marketing, and keeping your database up-to-date while saving you considerable time and money throughout the process.
+However, it can play a big role in improving your NPO marketing and keeping your database up-to-date while saving you considerable time and money throughout the process.

 Being able to maintain contact with your donors, reduce expenses associated with failed mailings, and save money on your postage are all amazing benefits that can save you far more money in the long run than the expense to perform the database update.